santoshjoshi/Apache-Kafka/README.md

 Offset is basically a pointer that specifies till what position the data has been consumed or produced for a given topic and partition.
 All Kafka offsets are stored on an internal topic named **__consumer_offsets** inside Kafka’s cluster.
 Offsets are committed by consumers to kafka cluster using auto-commit or by committing manually on code.
 The commit is analogous as relational database commits.

-8. Can two consumers consume from the same topic?
+#### Can two consumers consume from the same topic?

+It depends on the Group Id.
+As long as the consumers belong to different Group Id they can consume from the same topic.
+In other words, A message within topic is consumed by only one consumer in consumer group.
+In order to process message by multiple consumers we need to place it in different consumer group.

 9. What is the benefit of partitioning?
 10. What is backpressure?